 - The colposcope does not touch you.
 Your doctor may take photographs and biopsy any areas that appear suspicious.

-Some women find the insertion of the speculum uncomfortable and some report a stinging sensation from the vinegar solution.
-If you feel anxious during the test, concentrate on taking slow, deep breaths to help relax your body.
+Some women find the insertion of the speculum uncomfortable.
+Others report a stinging sensation from the vinegar solution.
+If you feel anxious during the test, concentrate on taking slow, deep breaths to relax your body.

 If you are having a biopsy, how the procedure feels will depend on the location being tested.